 Foundation principles and strategies to develop broadly educated business leaders through a liberal arts and sciences education.
 This course requires attendance at activities outside the scheduled course time.
-Prerequisite: Pre-Accounting or Pre-Business Administration major.
+Prerequisite: Pre-Business Administration or Pre-Accounting majors only.

 BSAD 107 - Computer Applications